 If left on, they may eventually girdle the branch to which they are attached.
-The root flare (point where trunk and roots meet) should be visible when planted.
-If it isn't, remove enough soil or media before planting so that it is.

 Dig a proper hole.

-Make the hole deep enough so that the tree sits slightly above soil level.
+Make the hole deep enough so the root flare (point where the trunk and roots meet) is visible when planted.
 Plant the tree on solid ground, not fill dirt.
 In other words, don't dig the hole too deep and then add soil back to the hole before placing the tree.